|SunLife Stadium - 4/1/12|

 'Mania 28 was a good show.
 I daresay it was a very good show.
 And it was also one of the more disappointing 'Manias because it could and should have been a truly great show.
 It was one match away from achieving greatness.
 One match away from four of the eight matches on the card being heralded as classics.
 I'll give you three guesses which match I'm referring to.
 Go on, think about it, I can wait.....

 Imagine my relief when the opening bell rang and the ring announcer declared, "The opening contest is for the World Heavyweight Championship."
 Fantastic!
 Daniel Bryan and Sheamus got screwed last year, but WWE is making amends by giving them a second chance to fight at WrestleMania, and for the World Title no less!
 This is gonna be a great match and I don't even care that it's on first!
 My excitement would last eighteen seconds.
 One Brogue Kick later, I found myself in the exact same state of unbridled rage as I had a year earlier.
 So Sheamus and Daniel Bryan were cheated out of a WrestleMania moment not once, but TWICE.
 I just wish I could've been in on the creative meeting where the "18 seconds" decision was made.
 I just want to hear the logic that was used to rationalize this booking.
-Here's how I would carefully expose this idea for the purely nonsensical stupidity it was:
+Just a few points for Vince and his creative team:

 1. Whether you realize it or not, both Sheamus and Daniel Bryan are very over with a good portion of the audience and those people are really looking forward to this match, especially since they didn't get it last year.
 Making this a one-move match will really piss those people off and you'll already have lost them for the rest of the show (which is how I reacted - I seriously didn't care about the rest of the show until Match #7).